The Coaching Effectiveness Assessment: Your Key to Improved Performance in Contact Centers

 Download PDF

-Coaching plays a big role in any contact center since it’s so important all agents be the best they can be.
+Coaching effectiveness plays a big role in any contact center since it’s so important all agents be the best they can be.
 But coaching isn’t only about training frontline associates on the technical aspects of their job.
 Call centers also coach on the customer service skills agents and CX teams need to handle any situation that comes their way.

 While almost every contact center leader will say coaching is important to their business, not all coaches are created equal.